ceconcarlsen/recognize-sound/README.md

 - **sounds/** → Folder containing word pronunciation files (`.ogg`).
 - **icons/** → Folder containing images for each word.
 - **main.lua** → Core game logic.

-## Contribution
-Feel free to contribute by adding new words, sounds, or improving the game mechanics!

-## License
-This project is open-source and free to use for educational purposes.